 We know about neurons; do we know enough about Glial cells?

 Glial cells outnumber neurons.
 And, they are very close allies of neurons.
 If they do not exist, neurons cannot exist.

 Types of glial cells

-There are three types of glial cells: Astrocytes, Microglia, and Oligodentrocytes.
+There are three types of glial cells: Astrocytes, Microglia, and Oligodendrocytes.
 The diagram below illustrates them.

-This group scavenges dead cells and attack pathogens (disease-causing microbes).
+This group scavenges dead cells and attacks pathogens (disease-causing microbes).
 Their job is to maintain a healthy environment in the brain.

 Now, it is obvious that if they do not their job, there is no point in having neurons.

 This is a special group.
 They act as scaffolds for baby neurons and guide them to migrate to their final destinations.